 This is my quick version of Puerto Rican style beans, which I make with either pink or red canned beans and diced potatoes, perfect when you need a quick side.

 Don’t get me wrong, I also make Puerto Rican beans from scratch with dry beans.
 But on nights I need a quick side dish, canned beans are the way to go.
-We serve it over white rice but it’s also great over brown as a side dish to chicken, pork chops or steak.
+We serve it over white rice but it’s also great over brown rice as a side dish to chicken, pork chops or steak.
 You can easily make it a meatless main dish, served over rice with avocado (and some hot sauce!) and call it a meal.

 I usually have sofrito in my freezer, I make big batches of it for beans and other dishes.
 Here I scaled it down to make an exact amount, but if you have your own homemade use 1/4 cup in place of the the sofrito below.

 These Puerto Rican beans are quick and easy using canned beans, diced potatoes and sofrito.